jakob-bagterp/timer-for-python/docs/user-guide/tips-and-trick/measure-start-and-stop-time.md

     - Stop Timer
 ---

-# How to Measure Start and Stop Time with Python
+# How to Start and Stop Time Measurements with Python
 Instead of using Timer for Python, you can also make your own performance timer.

 ## Adding a Stop Watch to Your Code